senzing-garage/kubernetes-demo/docs/helm-rabbitmq-mysql/README.md

 ### Install phpMyAdmin Helm Chart

 [phpMyAdmin](FIXME:)
-is a web-based user interface for viewing the PostgreSQL database.
+is a web-based user interface for viewing the MySQL database.

 1. Install
    [bitnami/phpmyadmin](FIXME:)